Batavia Third Ward Alderman Dan Chanzit sat on the council for his final City Council meeting July 1 after serving as alderman for 14 years.

 “Serving on the council has been a remarkable journey of personal growth and fulfillment that I am always going to cherish,” Chanzit said.
 “It is with great sadness that I have to announce my departure at the end of this meeting.”

-He asked that if the city were to pay him for the final meeting, the money be donated to the food pantry
+He asked that if the city were to pay him for the final meeting that the money be donated to the food pantry.

-Mayor Jeffery Schielke said that at the next City Council meeting on July 15, as is customary when a council vacancy occurs, he will invite any residents of the Third Ward interested in serving to come and meet with the other 13 aldermen, who will then collectively vote on who to appoint.
+As is customary when a council vacancy occurs, Mayor Jeffery Schielke said that at the next City Council meeting July 15, he will invite any residents of the Third Ward interested in serving to come and meet with the other 13 aldermen, who will then vote on which resident to appoint.

-Chanzit spoke to his respect and admiration for Schielke, thanking him for appointing him to the council, for his mentorship, for helping him find his voice, and for allowing him to contribute to the council’s decision making over the last 14 years.
+Chanzit spoke about his respect and admiration for Schielke, thanking him for appointing him to the council, his mentorship, helping him find his voice and allowing him to contribute to the council’s decision-making over the past 14 years.

-Chanzit said he appreciated that Schielke never pressured aldermen to legislate or govern, and that it has always been an open process to participate in the decision making that shapes the future of the city, despite describing the decision-making process in recent years as navigating minefield of controversy and calling some of the council’s decisions “politically murky.”
+Chanzit said he appreciated that Schielke never pressured aldermen to legislate or govern and that it always has been an open process to participate in the decision-making that shapes the future of the city despite describing the decision-making process in recent years as navigating a minefield of controversy and calling some of the council’s decisions “politically murky.”

-Chanzit also mentioned several initiatives which he contributed to during his tenure, including the raising of the unity flag at City Council, which he called a beacon of hope for kids in the community and encouraged Schielke to make it a permanent installment.
-He also mentioned his role in killing the redevelopment plans for the former Campana Factory by delaying the vote.
+Chanzit also mentioned several initiatives that he contributed to during his tenure including the raising of the unity flag at the City Council, which he called a beacon of hope for kids in the community and encouraged Schielke to make a permanent installment.
+Chanzit also mentioned his role in killing the redevelopment plans for the former Campana Factory by delaying the vote.

 Schielke thanked Chanzit for his “watchful eye” and “thought-provoking observations.”